4K1D3V/CraftCloud/eggs/README.md

 # CraftCloud Eggs

-Welcome to the **Craft Eggs** repository!
+Welcome to the **CraftCloud Eggs** repository!
 This repository contains a collection of Pterodactyl egg configurations for various games and applications, used by CraftCloud.

 ## Available Eggs